dashadriano/dashadriano.github.io/README.md

   window.addEventListener('resize', updateScreenSize);
 ```

-After configuration, the segment was removed and now, only the `arrow-up.svg` remains inside the `to-top-cta` div.
+After configuration, the segments were removed.

 # Description
 The website is designed with a user-friendly interface that presents information clearly through the clean UI.
 It dynamically resizes, maintaining a user-friendly UI regardless of window size.